 Wasp Nest Removal

 Firstly, do not try and remove the wasp nest yourself.
-Wasps are known to be aggressive and territorial.
+In fact, wasps are known to be aggressive and territorial.
 Unlike bees, wasps can and will sting multiple times if they feel threatened.
+Contact A-1 Bonded Termite for safe ad efficient wasp nest removal from your property.

-A wasp sting is incredibly painful because they inject venom with each sting.
+Not to mention, a wasp sting is incredibly painful because they inject venom with each sting.
 Depending on the species, their sting can be a 4 out of 4 on the sting-pain scale, also known as the Schmidt’s Sting Pain Index.
 A wasp sting can cause “blowtorch-like” pain.
-Getting stung is very likely if you were to remove a wasp nest yourself.
-If the nest feels threatened, then the swarm will attack.
+With this in mind, getting stung is very likely if you were to remove a wasp nest yourself.
+Above all, if the nest feels threatened, then the swarm will attack.

 Even if the wasp nest appears inactive – with only one or two wasps flying in and out – the hive may be more populated than you think.
 A wasp nest usually contains hundreds or thousands of wasps socializing, building, and reproducing and only sends a few out a time as foragers or gatherers.